-A: The PCI DSS is a multifaceted security standard that includes requirements for security management, policies, procedures, network architecture, software design and other critical protective measures.
-It’s comprised of 12 general requirements designed to: build and maintain a secure network; protect cardholder data; ensure the maintenance of vulnerability management programs; implement strong access control measures; regularly monitor and test networks; and ensure the maintenance of information security policies.
+A: The PCI DSS is a multifaceted security standard that includes certain requirements for security management, policies, procedures, network architecture, software design and other critical protective measures.
+It comprises of 12 general requirements designed to: build and maintain a secure network; protect cardholder data; ensure the maintenance of vulnerability management programs; implement strong access control measures; regularly monitor and test networks; and ensure the maintenance of information security policies.

 A: The PCI DSS SAQ Instructions and Guidelines information provides a summary of the different SAQs and the types of environments that each SAQ is intended for.
 Merchants should also consult with their acquirer (merchant bank) or payment brand to determine if they are eligible or required to submit an SAQ, and if so, which SAQ is appropriate for their environment.
 Additional SAQs may apply depending on how the merchant is conducting business.
 For more information please visit the PCI Council website.

 A: CardConnect provides cardholder data tokenization.
 A token replaces the cardholder data that a merchant needs to store when handling transactions.
 The token is used when submitting the transaction to the payment processor.
 Since the token is not card data, the merchant can store the token and reduce the PCI scope of the system storing the token.
 Merchants with e-commerce sites can also reduce their PCI scope by making use of the available CardConnect tokenization solutions.

 A: Yes.
-All businesses that store, process or transmit payment cardholder data must be PCI compliant.
+Every business that stores, processes or transmits payment cardholder data must be PCI compliant.

-A: The payment brands may, at their discretion, fine an acquiring bank $5,000 to $100,000 per month for PCI compliance violations.
+A: The payment brands may, at their discretion, enforce a fine to an acquiring bank $5,000 to $100,000 per month for PCI compliance violations.
 The banks will most likely pass this fine on to their merchants.
 Penalties are not openly discussed nor widely publicized, but they can be catastrophic to a small business.